Tanche-Z/Phenix-Kernel/README.md

-# Pheonix
+# Phoenix
-The kernel of Pheonix OS.
+The kernel of Phoenix OS.